ctrlaltwill/Ankipedia/README.md

 ### How it Works
 When reviewing cards, this addon:
 1. Scans any fields with the class 'ankipedia'
-3. Queries Wikipedia for definitions of terms within fields with that class
+3. Takes the content from those fields and queries Wikipedia for pages on that content
-4. Adds interactive tooltips that show the Wikipedia summary and image of those terms hovering
+4. Adds interactive tooltips that show the Wikipedia summary and image of those terms when hovering (if content is found)
 5. Saves results in a cache to avoid repeated API calls

 ### Usage
 The addon works automatically - just review cards normally and hover over underlined terms to see definitions.
+The queries to Wikipedia take a few seconds, a short card (<50 words) should get responses within one second, longer cards (50 to 150 words) will take a few seconds.

 Terms are detected in three ways:
 - Single words (unigrams)